Shakeskeyboarde/anglerci/README.md

 ## Why it works this way

-Angler CI treats the PR as the moment of truth (instead of each commit).
-It catches things you might have forgotten, such as bumping the version number or updating the changelog.
+Angler CI expects developers to version and update the changelog directly, and it treats the PR as the moment of truth (instead of each commit).
+It catches things you might have forgotten.
 It does not try to do these things for you.
 At the end of they day, there is no substitute for agreed-upon conventions and peer review to ensure the quality of commit and changelog messaging.

 Solutions like [conventional commits](https://www.conventionalcommits.org) seem like a good idea, but (IMO) generally don't decrease the amount of work, speed up iteration, reduce mistakes, or improve the quality of commit messages.